noureldien/vivit_pytorch/README.md

 # Implementation of ViViT: A Video Vision Transformer

+#### Model 4
+This is the implementation of only model 4 in the paper: factorized dot-product attention.

 #### Python
 This project uses `python 3.7.3`.
 I use the `anaconda` distribution,